 It all began on a wintery morning in 1879 when a three-car passenger train left the South Side depot headed for Youngstown through McKees Rocks.
-At first there was only 89 miles of track and tonnage of one million.
-But in eleven short years the system reached tonnage of 6.5 million and eventually track stretched 332 miles.
+At first, there were only 89 miles of track and tonnage of one million.
+But in eleven short years, the system reached tonnage of 6.5 million and eventually track stretched 332 miles.
 The P. & L.E.R.R. started with around 1,120 cars and at its peak in 1950 had more than 20,000 cars and 7,600 employees.

 As the railroad grew, the need for more cars, more workers, and more repair shops also grew.
 Of momentous importance to this area, the P. & L.E.R.R. decided in 1888 to make McKees Rocks the center of its repair and maintenance activities.
-A car erection and repair shop, electric shop, paint shop, machine shop, two turntables, a planning mill and a passenger station was constructed on a sixty acre site.
-This station was located at the northerly end of Chartiers Avenue, and was the site where most immigrants entered the town and many soldiers left town for war.
+A car erection and repair shop, electric shop, paint shop, machine shop, two turntables, a planing mill, and a passenger station was constructed on a sixty-acre site.
+This station was located at the northerly end of Chartiers Avenue and was the site where most immigrants entered the town and many soldiers left town for war.

 The local railroad, always prosperous even during the declining years of railroads, began to lose money.
 Competition from trucks and other modes of transportation, coupled with declining shipments of its main bulk commodities – steel, iron ore, and coal – led to P. & L.E.R.R. losses.
 Its tracks fell into disrepair; workers were laid off as the company lost 60 million dollars between 1982 and 1987.
 It was sold in 1992 to Three Rivers Railroad.